Learning Robust Recommenders through Cross-Model Agreement: METHODOLOGY

 \subsection{Training Routine}

-We can see that both the objective functions of DPI and DVAE contain the term of $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$.
+We can see that the objective functions of both DeCA and DeCA(p) contain the term of $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$.
 A naive solution to optimize $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ is direct performing calculation as shown in Eq.(\ref{eq:likelihood}).
-However, we find that it won't yield satisfactory results.
-The reason is that computing $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ involves updating two models $h_\phi$ and $h'_\psi$ simultaneously.
-The two models could interfere with each other.
-One under-trained model would prevent the other one from learning well, and vice visa.
-To handle this issue, we split the denoising problem into two dual tasks: \emph{Denoising Positive} (DP) which aims to denoise the noisy positive examples from interacted samples as shown in Figure \ref{fig:FN}; and \emph{Denoising Negative} (DN) which aims to denoise noisy negative examples from sampled missing interactions as illustrated in Figure \ref{fig:FP}.
-We then optimize these two sub-tasks iteratively.
+However, we find that it won't yield satisfactory results. \wy{ The reason is that computing $E[\log P(\tilde{\textbf{R}}|\textbf{R})]$ involves updating three models $h_\phi$, $h'_\psi$ and $f_\theta$ simultaneously.
+Then these models will interfere with each other.
+The corrupted outputs from $h_\phi$ and $h'_\psi$ will prevent $f_\theta$ from learning well, and vice versa. } To handle this issue, we split the denoising problem into two dual tasks: \emph{Denoising Positive} (DP) which aims to denoise the noisy positive examples from interacted samples as shown in Figure \ref{fig:FN}; and \emph{Denoising Negative} (DN) which aims to denoise noisy negative examples from sampled missing interactions as illustrated in Figure \ref{fig:FP}.
+We then optimize these two sub-tasks iteratively. \wy{Each time we only consider either $h_\phi$ or $h'_\psi$, and fix the other one to be the function of an approximate large value denoted as $C_1$ and $C_2$ as illustrated in the following part.
+Then we can obtain information from the data to update $f_\theta$, and also refine one of the $h$-models according to the outputs of $f_\theta$.}